 There lots of differences between the Apple Watch Series 1 and Series 3, like the cellular connectivity, the fact the Series 3 screen is much brighter and has a Siri assistant that talks back rather than replies to you via text.
 But one area worth paying special attention to is fitness.

 Similarly, if you swim you’ll need the Series 2 or the Series 3.
-The Series 1 is splashproof, which means it can probably deal with a sweaty workout, but little else.
-Whereas the Series 3 can handle being submerged up to 50 metres.
+The Series 1 is splashproof, which means it can probably deal with a sweaty workout, but under no circumstances will it be able to cope with a dip in the pool.
+The Series 3 on the other hand can handle being submerged up to 50 metres.

 Although the Series 2 and Series 3 are similar when it comes to fitness, the 3 has a barometric altimeter, which means it can track elevation data making it a good option if you enjoy outdoor activities, like cycling or running along trails.